Parent & Student Handbook

 If a student needs to be excused during the day for an appointment, etc., the parent should communicate the time and reason for the absence to the teacher in elementary classes or MS/HS students should complete a Medical/Dental Absence Form.
 Parents are encouraged to vary the times of appointments so the same classes are not missed repeatedly.
 For MS and HS students, scheduling appointments during study halls is the best option for academic progress.
 Student schedules are available for view in the Facts Family Portal.

 When picking up an elementary student, the parent should come in to the Student Services Office to sign the student out.
-MS/HS students will be allowed to sign themselves out and wait for pick up in the Main Foyer.
+MS/HS students will be allowed to sign themselves out and wait for their pick up in the Main Foyer.

 At times, it is necessary and even beneficial for students to travel with their parents during the school year.
 However, please make every attempt to travel during school vacations as much as possible.
 Travel during school-days should be for no one than one week and should avoid ma‐jor exam periods and the last week of the quarter.
 Teachers may consider alternative assignments for students when appropriate, but are not obligated to do so (i.e. a student visits Boston — have them keep a journal, collect artifacts, write a report and share it with the class).